 River Island was able to accumulate a ton of quality UGC by encouraging its customers to post their purchases using branded hashtags and tagging River Island on social media.
-Then, they turned that UGC into shoppable images to display on their website, including their homepage, product pages, and a full-page gallery.
+Then, it turned that UGC into shoppable images to display on its website, including its homepage, product pages, and a full-page gallery.

 How to leverage social commerce

 Boost your own brand’s social commerce strategy with these tactics to simultaneously attract customers and drive social conversions.

 Make social shoppable